-- 1.5 Provide a framework in which sensitive discussions can take place. - 1.6 Prepare students for puberty and give them an understanding of sexual development and the importance of health and hygiene. - 1.7 Help students develop feelings of self-respect, confidence and empathy. - 1.8 Create a positive culture around sexuality and relationships. - 1.9 Teach students the correct vocabulary to describe themselves and their bodies. - 1.10 Help students understand that healthy relationships are an important part of wellbeing.
+- 1.4 Provide a framework in which sensitive discussions can take place. - 1.5 Prepare students for puberty, give them an understanding of sexual development and the importance of health and hygiene. - 1.6 Help students develop feelings of self-respect, confidence and empathy. - 1.7 Create a positive culture around sexuality and relationships. - 1.8 Teach students the correct vocabulary to describe themselves and their bodies.